Running WRF¶

 Water Accumulation¶

-In the &physics namelist record, set bucket_mm*, which is the bucket reset value for water accumulations (in mm).
-The following two terms are produced:
+In the &physics namelist record, set bucket_mm* (water accumulation bucket reset value in mm).
+During wrf.exe, the following two terms are produced:

 RAINNC